OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:23

-Therefore I hope to send him immediately, as soon as I see how things go with me;
+Therefore I hope to send him promptly, as soon as I see how things go with me;

 ## Philippians 2:24